streetcomplete/StreetComplete/CONTRIBUTING_A_NEW_QUEST.md

 - `access` tag must not have values `private` or `no` to skip ones where mapper will be unable to survey (`!~ private|no` - to be more specific optionA|optionB is treated like `^optionA|optionB$` regexp)
 - `indoor` key must not be present at all, to show only ones where this tag is still missing

 It is specified as a string, in syntax specific to StreetComplete.
 You can look around some quests to see how it works.
-If you are trying to implement a new quest and you got stuck here, [open a new issue](https://github.com/streetcomplete/StreetComplete/issues) to request a more thorough documentation here.
+If you are trying to implement a new quest and you got stuck here, [open a new issue](https://github.com/streetcomplete/StreetComplete/issues) to request more thorough documentation here.

 #### Hints
-The rules should be as exclusive as possible to generate as few false-positives as possible.
+The rules should be as exclusive as possible to generate as few false positives as possible.
 I.e. instead of asking for the surface of any way tagged with `highway=*`, the surface should instead only be asked for an inclusive list of roads.

 Also, for very detailed information that can be assumed to always have the same ("undefined") answer in many countries, it might be a good idea to limit quests to an inclusive list of certain countries.